Tom Cruise spotted on roof of Orient Express, European filming continues

 Tom Cruise has been spotted on one of Europe's most iconic rail journeys - quite literally.

-While still shrouded in secrecy the international man of mystery sparked hysteria after being spotted on the roof of a moving train.
-Filming in Norway, the crew and daredevil director Christopher McQuarrie were seen in between takes on top of a train by members of the public.
+While the stunt sequence is shrouded in secrecy, the international man of mystery sparked hysteria after being spotted on the roof of a moving train.
+The crew and daredevil director Christopher McQuarrie were seen in between takes on top of a train by members of the public in Norway.
+Filming for Mission Impossible 7 began in the country last month, and it has been anything but 'low profile'.

 Painted with the livery of the Orient Express - one can make out the lettering of a sleeper carriage - "Compagnie Internationale des Wagons-Lits et des grands Express Européens".